plone-ve/plonethemes.suite/README.rst

 - in the "Available add-ons" list at the top of the page, check the box next to the theme you want to enable
 - scroll down and press the "Activate" button

 Some Diazo themes may hide the editing or management pages of your site.
 In those cases, you will want to browse to your site using the URL http://127.0.0.1:8080/Plone.
-You may have to log in again using the same username and password as above (this is because the Plone authentication cookie is dependent on the site URL, and it treats "localhost" and "127.0.0.1" as different sites).
+You may have to log in again using the same user name and password as above (this is because the Plone authentication cookie is dependent on the site URL, and it treats "localhost" and "127.0.0.1" as different sites).

 Once you have enabled a Diazo theme, you can use the Diazo theming control panel to activate other Diazo themes: